ApryseSDK/webviewer-BIM-sample/README.md

 The server comes packaged as either a binary or a Docker image available for Linux or Windows.
 For server setup, configuration, and API details please read the Webviewer BIM Server [README](SERVER_README.md).

-The server is supported on Windows, MacOs Intel(not supported for M1) and Linux.
+The server is supported on Windows, Linux and MacOS Intel (M1 not supported).

 ### Prerequisites
 - Server license key provided by PDFTron.